Found by AI

 SEO, AIO, and GEO require different measurement frameworks because they optimize for different outputs: rankings, AI inclusion, and citations respectively.

-Traditional SEO is measured in keyword positions, organic sessions, and conversion-attributed organic revenue — tooling is mature with Google Search Console, Ahrefs, and Semrush.
-AIO measurement requires monitoring which queries trigger AI Overviews, whether your domain appears as a cited source, and tracking AIO-influenced CTR separately from standard organic CTR.
-Only 16% of brands currently do this (McKinsey, 2025).
+Traditional SEO is measured in keyword positions, organic sessions, and conversion-attributed organic revenue - tooling is mature with Google Search Console, Ahrefs, and Semrush.
+AIO measurement requires monitoring which queries trigger AI Overviews, whether your domain is cited, and tracking AIO-influenced CTR separately from standard organic CTR.
+Only 16% of brands do this (McKinsey, 2025).

 GEO measurement is the newest and least standardized discipline: